hakeem0114/CUF_server/README.md

 # CUF_server

-## REST API For Student Enrollmemt Information on Ontario Universities
+## REST API For Students on Information of Ontario Universities
 Used cheerio & axios to scrape references for data in order to create an API for my UI